rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 Our C++ source-code goes through a series of transformations before yielding the final executable, approximately:

-1. Pre-processor expands directives present the source-code to yield translation-units.
+1. The pre-processor expands directives (lines starting with `#`) presented in the source-code to generate translation-units.
-2. Compiler compiles the translation-units down to assembly instructions.
+2. The compiler compiles the translation-units down to assembly instructions.
-3. Assembler assembles the assembly (quite a funny phrase!) instructions into "incomplete" (missing dependencies) executables.
+3. The assembler assembles the assembly (quite a funny phrase!) instructions into "incomplete" (lacking dependencies) executables.
-4. Linker links our "incomplete" executables and their dependencies to generate the final ("complete") executable.
+4. The lonker links our "incomplete" executables with their dependencies to generate the final ("complete") executable.

 Each step in the sequence ("chain") is normally performed by a specific tool.
-Hence the set of tools used by the chan give the same "toolchain".
+Hence the set of tools used by the chan receives the name "toolchain".

 > A toolchain is a set of distinct software development tools that are linked (or chained) together by specific stages such as GCC, binutils and glibc [1].